Rigidity results for $L^p$-operator algebras and applications: Tensor products of Lp -Cuntz algebras

-Moreover, $A_n$ is isometrically isomorphic to $A_m$ if and only if $n=m$. \end{prop} \begin{proof} That ${A_n}$ is amenable is immediate, because $\Otp$ is amenable.
-Simplicity and pure infiniteness follow from Theorem~7.9 in~\cite{AraGooPerSil_nonsimple_2010}, since the combination of simplicity and pure infiniteness passes from a dense subring to the containing Banach algebra.
+Moreover, $A_n$ is isometrically isomorphic to $A_m$ if and only if $n=m$. \end{prp} \begin{proof} Since $\Otp$ is amenable, so is the $n$-fold projective tensor product $\Otp \widehat{\otimes} \dots \widehat{\otimes} \Otp$.
+The natural homomorphism from this Banach algebra to $A_n$ is continuous with dense range, so $A_n$ is amenable.
+Simplicity and pure infiniteness follow from Theorem~7.9 in~\cite{AraGooPerSil10NonSimplePI}, since the combination of simplicity and pure infiniteness passes from a dense subring to the containing Banach algebra.

 It remains to compute the $K$-theory of $A_n$, which we do by induction on $n$.
-For $n=1$, this was shown by Phillips in Theorem~7.19 of~\cite{Phi_crossed_2013}.
-Assume that we have proved the result for $A_n$, and let us show it for $A_{n+1}=A_n\otimes_p\Otp$.
+For $n=1$, this was shown by Phillips in Theorem~7.19 of~\cite{Phi13arX:LpCrProd}.
+Assume that we have proved the result for $A_n$, and let us show it for $A_{n+1}=A_n\otimes^p\Otp$.